Algo-Trade-Analytics/monaco-pine-validator/docs/validator-ast-migration-plan.md

 plan:

 1. **Kick Off Phase 3 Module Ports**
-   - Select the first validator (e.g., `core-validator`) for AST migration and scaffold a dual-run harness that compares legacy vs. AST diagnostics.
+   - Select the first validator (e.g., `core-validator`) for AST migration and wire a dual-run harness into the semantic golden suite so legacy vs. AST diagnostics are diffed automatically.
    - Define parity exit criteria and owners for the initial tranche of modules listed in the migration table, now that scope, types, and control flow graphs are available.
-2. **Document & Harden the Current Foundations**
+2. **Close the Parser RFC Loop**
-   - Update internal docs and tracking tables to reflect the landed AST scaffolding so contributors have an accurate baseline.
-   - Expand the existing Vitest coverage to capture the behaviour of the merged `parseAst` flow (success, failure, disabled mode) and lock in diagnostics formatting with snapshots.

-3. **Parser RFC Closure & Prototype Upgrade**
-   - Finalise the parser technology RFC by enumerating findings from the current lexer/prototype experiments and logging open questions (incremental parsing, error recovery hooks).
+   - Finalise the parser technology RFC by capturing findings from the lexer/prototype experiments, documenting the selected approach, and listing follow-ups like incremental parsing and recovery tuning.
    - Extend the prototype to cover directives, variable declarations, and function bodies so upcoming semantic passes have representative node shapes.

-4. **AST Schema & Traversal Expansion**
-   - Extend the node set beyond the current expressions/statements to cover loops, `switch`, matrix literals, and built-in call shapes required by near-term modules.
-   - Add utility helpers (builders, guards) for the new nodes and document traversal conventions for downstream contributors.

-5. **Semantic Pass Bootstrapping**
-   - Harden the scope builder with additional fixtures (nested functions, `varip`/`var` lifetimes) and surface symbol metadata needed by module migrations.
-   - Stand up the type inference skeleton covering literals, identifiers, tuples, and basic call-site inference so dependent modules can start wiring AST-aware checks.

-6. **Dual-Run Guardrail Wiring**
-   - Introduce a CLI/CI harness that executes both the legacy and AST-backed validators against a shared fixture suite, capturing diagnostic diffs for visibility.
-   - Use the harness to populate the migration tracking table with confidence levels (e.g., ✅ parity, ⚠️ gaps) once individual modules begin switching to AST inputs.

-7. **Module Migration Prep**
-   - For the first migration targets (`core-validator`, `function-declarations`), audit existing tests and author any missing behavioural cases so parity checks are meaningful.
-   - Decompose each module into AST-ready subtasks (parsing, traversal, diagnostics) and assign owners/due dates in the roadmap tracker.
+3. **Expand Semantic Coverage**
+   - Add AST nodes for `switch`, matrix literals, and historical index access while deepening type inference rules for strategy/TA helpers.
+   - Ensure the migration table’s blocked modules move to “Ready” once their required syntax and inference features land.

+4. **Plan Monaco Worker Integration**
+   - Document how AST diagnostics, hovers, and code lenses will flow through the Monaco worker using the new marker helpers.
+   - Identify any additional API shims or batching logic needed before exposing the AST pipeline to the editor.

 ## 11. Definition of Done